Return to Background Page

 1. (If retired military) Notify Defense Finance and Accounting Service (DFAS) Center.
 This call will generate Survivor Benefit Plan annuity application process and application for arrears in pay.
 Army, Air Force: (800) 321-1080 or (216) 522-5955.

-Contact nearest Dept of Veterans Affairs (VA) Regional Office Tel: (800) 827-1000.
-This call initiates application for VA benefits, i.e., burial benefits, application for headstone, and Dependency & Indemnity Compensation (DIC) (if eligible)
+1. (If retired or separated military & death possibly due to service-connected cause) Contact nearest Dept of Veterans Affairs (VA) Regional Office Tel: (800) 827-1000.
+This call initiates application for VA benefits, i.e., burial benefits, Application for headstone, and Dependency & Indemnity Compensation (DIC) (if eligible)

-1. (If retired military, notify the nearest military installation’s Retirement Services Office or Casualty Office.
+1. (If retired military) Notify the nearest military installation’s Retirement Services Office or Casualty Office.

 Installation__________________________ Tel: ________________